Shine On (The House of Love song)

-The song is used for the skateboarder Corey Duffel's part in the Osiris Shoes video "Feed The Need" and in Trigger Happy TV series 1.
+The song is used for the skateboarder Corey Duffel's part in the Osiris Shoes video "Feed the Need" and in Trigger Happy TV series 1 (2000).

 In 2006, the song was covered by Apoptygma Berzerk and Stephan Groth.

 Composition

 "Shine On" has been described as a "classic, full of dark glamour, shimmering, squalling, pre-shoegaze guitars and a massive chorus."
 It contains heavy use of reverb, with vocals sung by Guy Chadwick.
-The original version contained background harmonies by Andrea Heukamp, who left the band before the release of The House of Love's self-titled debut album.
+The original version contained background harmonies by Andrea Heukamp, who left the band before the release of the House of Love's self-titled debut album.

 PopMatters listed "Shine On" as the 66th-best alternative rock single of the 1980s, praising the song for its "cinematic swirl of delicate beauty, with a thunderous rhythm and Terry Bickers' darkly shimmering guitar."

-A re-recorded version of the song in 1990 reached No. 20 on the UK Singles Chart, one of two top-40 hits for the band in their native country.